Amir George

-Early life and career
+Career

-Amir’s student film Sneaker Freak popped up on hip hop blogs in 2008, due to the short featuring an unreleased song by The Cool Kids.
-In 2011, he directed a short film The Mind of Delilah starring Thai Tyler, and The Twilite Tone.
+Amir’s student film Sneaker Freak mede waves on blogs in 2008, In 2011, he directed a short film The Mind of Delilah starring Thai Tyler and The Twilite Tone.
+In 2012, while working at Black Cinema House, Amir met Erin Christovale, the two formed a bond and began curating "Black Radical Imgaination.
 In 2017, he released a short film entitled Decadent Asylum.